aholstenson/ataraxia/README.md

 import { Network, AnonymousAuth } from 'ataraxia';
 import { TCPTransport, TCPPeerMDNSDiscovery } from 'ataraxia-tcp';

-// Setup a network with anonymous authentication const net = new Network({
+// Setup a network with a TCP transport const net = new Network({
   name: 'name-of-your-app-or-network',

+  transports: [

+    new TCPTransport({
+      // Discover peers using mDNS
+      discovery: new TCPPeerMDNSDiscovery(),

+      // Setup anonymous authentication
       authentication: [
         new AnonymousAuth()
       ]
+    })

+  ]
 });

-// Setup a TCP transport that will discover other peers on the same network using mDNS net.addTransport(new TCPTransport({
-  discovery: new TCPPeerMDNSDiscovery()
-}));

 net.onNodeAvailable(node => {
   console.log('A new node is available:', node.id);